Coderik/portal-gun/docs/config.rst

 Application Config
 ==================

 Portal Gun reads basic configuration from a file in JSON format.
 By default it looks for a file named ``config.json`` in the current folder.
-Another location might be specified using ``-c, --config`` argument.
+Another location may be specified using ``-c, --config`` argument.

 Values to set in the configuration file: